pnp/pnpassessment/README.md

 ### Running on MacOS or Linux

 The scanner can be used on MacOS and Linux except the PowerBI report generation as the PowerBI client only is available for Windows.
-After copying the needed binary from the [releases](https://github.com/pnp/pnpscanning/tree/main/releases) folder you need to make the binary as executable via `sudo chmod +x microsoft365-scanner`.
+After copying the needed binary from the [releases](https://github.com/pnp/pnpscanning/tree/main/releases) folder you need to mark the binary as executable via `sudo chmod +x microsoft365-scanner`.
 Once that's done you can use the scanner, the scanner binary itself contains all the needed depencies (including the .NET 6 runtime).

-If you want to generate a PowerBI report for a scan run on Linux of MacOS you can copy the scan output folder (guid = scan id) located in the folder containing the binary to a folder on a Windows machine where you've put the Windows version of the scanner.
+If you later on want to generate a PowerBI report for a scan ran on Linux of MacOS, you then can copy the scan output folder (guid = scan id, located in the folder containing the binary) to the folder on a Windows machine where you've put the Windows version of the scanner.
 When you then use `microsoft365-scanner.exe report --id <scan id>` the report will be generated and opened in PowerBI.

 **Community rocks, sharing is caring!**